Azka-Anam/Azka-Anam/README.md

 - 🌱 Currently learning **Kubernetes**, **Docker**, and **Shell scripting**
 - 💡 Interested in **automation**, **minimal systems**, and **DevOps pipelines**
 - 💬 Ask me about **Linux**, **Git**, or **writing clean scripts**
-- 🎨 I like everything in beige and brown ✨

 ---